Population/Cohort team staff and student research assistants gathered for HEAL Student Research Assistant Appreciation meet-up!

 This page will be updated as new opportunities emerge.

-• We currently do not have positions available for Post-Doc students, but check back soon as we may have positions available in the near future!
+We currently do not have positions available for Post-Doc students, but check back soon as we may have positions available in the near future!

-• We currently do not have positions available for full-time staff students, but check back soon as we may have positions available in the near future!
+We currently do not have positions available for full-time staff students, but check back soon as we may have positions available in the near future!

 Undergraduate research assistantships are available to students.
 Assistantships are available as part of an HP 290 or 490 Directed Research Course, paid through Federal Work Study (if eligible), or can be done on a volunteer basis.
 Qualified students from other programs within USC (e.g., psychology, neuroscience) and at other institutions, including recent graduates, are also welcome to apply.
 Research assistants work on clinical and field studies examining the role of emotional factors that influence tobacco, alcohol and other drug use, as well as other behaviors that impact health (e.g. exercise and diet).

+At REBEL, research assistants have the opportunity to specialize in Population Studies, Clinical Studies, and Statistics & Data Management.
 Please see below for a background and description of responsibilities for each area.

-Student Research Assistants will have the opportunity to work in a team environment to support HEAL’s longitudinal prospective cohort studies.
+Student Research Assistants will have the opportunity to work in a team environment to support REBEL’s longitudinal prospective cohort studies.
 Our cohort studies provide current and leading information on health behavior, mental health, and addiction among teens and young adults.

 Responsibilities include: